 Iron adversely acts on oak, particularly if the wood is wet.
 Ugly rust stains will develop, and you cannot erase them.
 The solution to this problem is to keep oak wood dry, especially if it has nails and screws in it.
 It is easy to steam bend oak, and it works well with glues, finishes, and stains.

 The main uses of oak are for high-end furniture, flooring, cabinets, veneer, and wooden panels for walls, doors, and windows.
 Oak also plays a prominent role in making whiskey barrels.
 It imparts a unique flavor to its contents.
 The tannery industry uses oak because it contains tannin, a vital ingredient required for processing leather.

 Poplar is one of the easiest woods to work with, but its downside is that this wood is extremely soft.
-The low density can occasionally form a fuzz in the surface while sanding or shaping.
-It can be remedied by using fine-grit sandpaper to rub-down the fuzz and eliminate it.
+The low density can occasionally form a fuzz on the surface while sanding or shaping.
+It can be remedied by using fine-grit sandpaper to rub down the fuzz and eliminate it.

 Poplar is rarely used for its looks but we see an exception in rainbow poplar which is endowed with a striking wood grain pattern of contrasting shades.
 But overall, the dull, grey shades of poplar do not attract much attention.

 We can consider poplar a “utility” wood, and you’ll see it used for making upholstered furniture, plywood, the insides of wooden structures (mostly as backing material), and plywood.
 It is also used in the paper industry as pulpwood.

 Oak takes a long time to grow, so it does not occur in abundance all the time.
 It also appears as an imported species in the United States.
 These factors result in oak becoming more expensive than many other hardwoods.

 Poplar is a type of wood that we find all across the United States.
 It is light, easy to transport, and easy to work with as well.
 Poplar is one of the cheapest types of wood that you can find.